Council Budget 2021-22

 Charles Hurst

-Charlie Hurst over 3 years ago
+Charlie Hurst almost 4 years ago

 Local emergency services are supportive of The Hive and have referenced reductions in Anti Social Behaviour, deliberate fires, crowds gathering in the streets etc. in the area.
 Do the council realise the potential implications of reducing the budget for The Hive could reduce the opening hours which will undoubtedly have a negative impact on the local community?

-Allan Wood over 3 years ago
+Allan Wood almost 4 years ago

 Recently the Institute of Fiscal Studies reported that CoVid-19 has impacted young people and women most significantly.
 The Council Budget outlines that £54m has been administered in business grants due to Covid-19.
 Whilst this has clearly provided a much-needed benefit to many local people and businesses, is it not fair and equitable that the Council should, at the very least, maintain the support for young people in Wirral at The Hive Youth Zone?

-Allan Wood over 3 years ago
+Allan Wood almost 4 years ago

 The irony is that the proposed Hive funding cuts are because we are a non-Council, 3rd sector provision, but it is for this reason that we attract nearly £1m of non-Council income and significant volunteering time enabling us to provide such a superb youth offer.
 By halving funds that provides great value also risks losing hundreds of thousands of £££s of donations and volunteer's time and is therefore counter intuitive.
 Does the Council agree that cutting £200k from the Hive will result in a far bigger loss of Youth Service provision than £200k?
 Donor and Board member to the Hive.

-Peter bibby over 3 years ago
+Peter bibby almost 4 years ago

 As a school we a grateful for the added value The Hive offer to us in regards to wrap around support with -